tseropian/node-ts-boilerplate/README.md

 # Node typescript boilerplate
 A small boiler plate for some of my personal projects.
+Still very WIP.
+Use at your own risks :-)

 - Node 10
 - Typescript 3.4